hubotio/hubot/docs/README.md

 - info
 - debug

-You may also want to let the logging information write to a disk file instead of stdout by setting a file path to global variable `HUBOT_LOG_FILE`.
+You may also want to let the logging information write to a disk file instead of stdout by setting a file path to global variable `HUBOT_LOG_FILE` or command line option `--log-file` or `-f`.

 If you want to log your own script information with the same logging system, you can access the log object via `robot.logger` or `msg.robot.logger`.